Jean Perkins Foundation - Funder Overview

 Overview

-With assets exceeding $126 million as of 2024, the foundation distributes approximately $6 million annually through 23-24 grants.
-The foundation focuses on education (particularly veteran support), medical research, first responder programs, and human services.
-The foundation maintains a deliberate approach to grantmaking, selecting organizations that align with Jean Perkins Stuart's original charitable interests rather than responding to public applications.
+The foundation distributes approximately $5 million annually through grants.
+The foundation focuses on education (particularly veteran support), medical research, first responder programmes, and human services.
+The foundation maintains a deliberate approach to grantmaking, selecting organisations that align with Jean Perkins Stuart's original charitable interests rather than responding to public applications.

 Funding Priorities

-The foundation does not operate formal grant programs with published guidelines.
-Instead, it makes strategic grants to preselected organizations across several focus areas:
+The foundation does not operate formal grant programmes with published guidelines.
+Instead, it makes strategic grants to preselected organisations across several focus areas:

 Veteran Education & Support (Major Priority)